claudiofinizio/documentation/README.md

 _Previously he served non-governmental organizations in Tanzania, Afghanistan desert and in Palestinian refugees’ camps.
 He worked in isolated areas for prolonged periods._

+### Timeline and future steps ###
+End of 2019: publication of the source code with tests Summer 2020: activation of the web-based user interface

+End of 2019: lauching a fund raising campaign to finance the project.
+The fund raising campaign is foreseen if the user itnerface will result too heavy to be programmed only based on free contributions from open source programmers.